A man who eats books for breakfast. And has more for dinner and tea. Kate @Kateshrewsday

 Minutiae, Zenrinji, Pendragonry and @calmgrove

-Do also have a look at my other occasional blogs: MyNewShy is a photoblog looking at minutiae (as the name implies), while Zenrinji posts occasional micropoetry and flash fiction.
+Do also have a look at my other occasional blogs: MyNewShy was my photoblog, now superseded by its homophone Minutiae looking at minutiae (as the name implies), while Zenrinji posts occasional micropoetry and flash fiction.
 Articles on Arthurian matters can be found at Pendragonry.
 And check out @calmgrove on Twitter for more on exploring the world of ideas through books.